kavezo/ZipZap/README.md

 guarantees it'll work for a fresh install.
 But it works even if you haven't updated.
 2. Find the IP address of the computer you're running the server on.
 I've only tested this with a local IP address (ones that start with 192.168) but external IP addresses should work.
-3. Open https://raw.githubusercontent.com/kavezo/ZipZap/https/windows/nginx_windows/nginx/conf/cert/ca.crt in a browser,
-and download and install the certificate for your device.
-4. Change your DNS settings to point to your IP address.
+3. Change your DNS settings to point to your IP address.

 ---